How Michelle Obama Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Michelle Obama across different fields.

-In 2008, Michelle Obama was named Woman of the Year by Time Magazine retroactively in 2020.
+In 2008, Michelle Obama was named Woman of the Year by Time magazine.

-In 2010, Michelle Obama's style was described as "fashion populist".
-She wore clothes from over fifty design companies, including both high-end and less expensive brands like J.Crew and Target.
-A study that year found that her patronage was worth an average of $14 million to a company.
-She became a fashion trendsetter, known for favoring sleeveless dresses and wearing clothes by African designers.
+In 2010, Michelle Obama's style was described as "fashion populist."
+She wore clothes from high-end design companies and less expensive pieces from J.Crew and Target.
+A study found that her patronage was worth an average of $14 million to a company.
+She favored sleeveless dresses and supported African designers and styles such as the Adire fabric.

-In 2012, Michelle Obama published "American Grown: The Story of the White House Kitchen Garden and Gardens Across America", based on her experiences with the garden and promoting healthy eating.
+In 2012, Michelle Obama's book, 'American Grown: The Story of the White House Kitchen Garden and Gardens Across America', was published, promoting healthy eating based on her experiences with the White House garden.

 American Grown: The Story of the White House Kitchen Garden and Gardens Across America